 U.S. Government Securities are issued by the U.S. Government, its agencies or government-sponsored enterprises ("instrumentalities").
 These obligations may or may not be backed by the full faith and credit of the United States.
-Securities that are backed by the full faith and credit of the United States include U.S. Treasury securities and securities issued by the Government National Mortgage Association ("GNMA").
+Securities that are backed by the full faith and credit of the United States include U.S. Treasury securities and securities issued by the Government National Mortgage Association ("GNMA") and the Small Business Administration ("SBA").
 In the case of securities not backed by the full faith and credit of the United States, the Funds must look principally to the agency or instrumentality issuing or guaranteeing the obligation for ultimate repayment and may not be able to assert a claim against the United States itself in the event the agency or instrumentality does not meet its commitments.
 Securities in which the Funds may invest that are not backed by the full faith and credit of the United States include, but are not limited to: (i) obligations of the Federal Home Loan Banks, which have the right to borrow from the U.S. Treasury to meet their obligations; (ii) obligations of the Federal National Mortgage Association ("FNMA") and the Federal Home Loan Mortgage Corporation ("FHLMC"), each of which are supported by the discretionary authority of the U.S. Treasury to purchase the instrumentality's obligations; and (iii) obligations of the Federal Farm Credit System, whose obligations may be satisfied only by the individual credit of the issuing agency or instrumentality.
 No assurance can be given that the U.S. Government would provide financial support to U.S. Government agencies, authorities or instrumentalities if it is not obligated to do so by law.

 In September 2008, the U.S. Treasury announced a federal takeover of FNMA and FHLMC, placing the two federal instrumentalities in conservatorship.
 Under the takeover, the U.S. Treasury agreed to acquire senior preferred stock of each instrumentality and obtained warrants for the purchase of common stock of each instrumentality.
 The U.S. Treasury also pledged to make additional capital contributions as needed to help ensure that the instrumentalities maintain a positive net worth and meet their financial obligations, preventing mandatory triggering of receivership.
-Additionally, the U.S. Treasury implemented a temporary program to purchase new mortgage-backed securities issued by the instrumentalities, in an effort to help create more affordable mortgage rates for homeowners and enhance the liquidity of the mortgage market.
 FNMA and FHLMC continue to rely on the support of the U.S. Treasury to continue operations, and it is not known when the conservatorships will be terminated or what changes will be made to their operations following the conservatorships.